Notice inviting applications for new awards for fiscal year (FY) 2008.

 5. Funding Restrictions: We reference regulations outlining funding restrictions in the Applicable Regulations section in this notice.

-6. Other Submission Requirements: Applications for grants under this program must be submitted electronically unless you qualify for an exception to this requirement in accordance with the instructions in this section.
+6. Other Submission Requirements: Applications for grants under this program may be submitted electronically or in paper format by mail or hand delivery.

 Please note the following: